-- If you do get infected with COVID-19 after being vaccinated, the vaccination prevents severe illness and death from COVID-19.
+- If you do get infected with COVID-19 after being vaccinated, you are less likely to get severe illness or die from COVID-19.

 - This is important, because without vaccination, COVID-19 may be more dangerous in pregnant women, especially towards the end of pregnancy.
 As a pregnant woman, vaccination will give you reassurance that you are protected from COVID-19 when you have to attend the clinic or hospital for antenatal care and childbirth.

-Some of the risks of getting the vaccine include:
+Some of the risks of receiving the COVID-19 vaccine include:

-- Severe complications of the vaccine (e.g abnormal blood clotting) have been reported but are extremely rare.
-You are far more likely to get COVID-19 infection and die from it than to get any severe complication of the vaccine
+- Severe complications of the vaccine (e.g. abnormal blood clotting) have been reported but are extremely rare.
+You are far more likely to get COVID-19 infection and die from it than to get any severe complication from the vaccine.

 Can I be vaccinated if I am breastfeeding?

 Yes, there are no known risks for the baby if a breastfeeding mother gets vaccinated against COVID-19.
-There may be benefits for the baby if the mother is vaccinated.
-However, breastfeeding mothers have not so far been identified as a priority group for COVID-19 vaccination, and so they will have to wait their turn to be vaccinated unless they fall into a priority group (such as healthcare workers).
+There are many benefits for the baby if the mother is vaccinated.

-- Senior specialist obstetricians-gynaecologists and paediatricians and other doctors involved with Department of Health guideline and policy development for COVID-19: Prof Susan Fawcus, A/Prof Simone Honikman, Dr Neil Moran, Dr James Nuttall, Dr Natasha Rhoda, Professor Priya Soma-Pillay
+Senior specialist obstetricians-gynaecologists and paediatricians and other doctors involved with Department of Health guideline and policy development for COVID-19: Prof Susan Fawcus, A/Prof Simone Honikman, Dr Neil Moran, Dr James Nuttall, Dr Natasha Rhoda, Prof Priya Soma-Pillay

 Find out more about COVID-19 vaccination from trusted sources here https://coronavirus.westerncape.gov.za/covid-19-vaccination and https://sacoronavirus.co.za/vaccine-updates/